-- 1. Mark the location of the bracket mounting holes on the mounting surface. - 2.
+- 1. Using the supplied mounting template, mark the location of the fixing holes on the mounting surface. - 2.
 Drill holes for the mounting fixings using a drill with a suitable sized drill bit. - 3.
-Use the fixings provided to attach the bracket securely to the mounting surface. - 4.
-Attach the unit to the bracket and secure in place using the bracket mounting knobs.
+Screw the fixings approximately half way into the holes in the mounting surface. - 4.
+Place the Base station over the fixings screws and push down to lock into position. - 5.
+Fully tighten the screws. - 6.
+Connect the necessary cables.